kaaas58/cpp-mastery/weeks/week_01_start/README.md

-# Woche 06 - Structuren, Projekt: list
+# Woche 01 - start, Projekt: no_name

 ## Was ich gelernt habe